Is the Guava Lotus Travel Bassinet and Crib Worth It? (Not Sponsored Review!)

 Nuna Sena Aire Travel Crib:

 The Nuna Sena Aire Travel Crib is a high-end option at $350, or $450 with the changing table, for those who are looking for a luxurious travel crib.
 It has a sleek and modern design, and comes with a bassinet attachment for younger babies.
 The Sena Aire crib is larger than the other three options, measuring 41.3 x 29.5 inches.
 It has a weight limit of 30 pounds.
-It is also the heaviest option of the four, weighing in at 22 pounds.
+It is also the heaviest option of the four, weighing 22 pounds.
 The Sena Aire crib has similar safety features to the other cribs, including breathable mesh sides and a firm mattress, and is also free from harmful chemicals and flame retardants.

 Overall, each of these travel cribs looks great, but the Guava Lotus crib stood out to me out for its versatility, with the front zipper, shape, weight, and size making it a viable carry on.

 Would I buy it again?
-I believe it’s the best one on the market for our needs, so yes, I would.
+I believe it’s the best one on the market for our needs, so yes, I would!
 You can get yours here.

 Similar Posts